hangoutsbot/hangoutsbot/README.md

 # IMPORTANT

-This is a fork of a [fork](https://gitlab.sabah.io/eol/mogunsamang/) of https://github.com/xmikos/hangupsbot
+This is a fork of https://github.com/xmikos/hangupsbot

 * To execute: `python3 hangupsbot.py`
 * Any current tests will be in `<path of hangupsbot.py>/tests/`